 Your water heater usually works quietly in the background, but it will often give you clues before a small issue becomes a major flood.
 Catching a leak early can save you from costly water damage and a huge headache.
 Knowing what to look and listen for is the first step in protecting your home.
 Pay attention to these common warning signs, as they’re your water heater’s way of asking for help.

-Puddles or Moisture Near the Tank
+Don’t Ignore Puddles Near the Tank

 The most obvious sign of a leak is, of course, water where it shouldn’t be.
 If you notice puddles, damp spots on the floor, or small streams of water around the base of your water heater, you have a problem that needs immediate attention.
 Don’t dismiss a small amount of water, as it could be evidence of a slow leak that might worsen suddenly.
 A persistent puddle can damage your flooring and lead to mold growth.
 If you find standing water, it’s best to call for emergency plumbing services to diagnose the source and prevent further damage to your home.

-Changes in Your Hot Water
+Is Your Hot Water Rusty or Lukewarm?

 Sometimes, the first clue comes directly from your faucet.
 If your hot water suddenly appears rusty, cloudy, or has a metallic smell, it’s a strong indicator of trouble inside your tank.
 This discoloration is often caused by rust and sediment that has built up over time.
 As the inside of the tank corrodes, these particles mix with your water.
 Not only does this affect your water quality, but it also signals that the structural integrity of your tank is weakening from the inside out, which can eventually lead to a serious leak.